buildit/buildit/docs/metadata.md

 * [RDFa is more feature-rich than microdata](http://manu.sporny.org/2012/mythical-differences/).
 It is also [more widely used](http://events.linkeddata.org/ldow2012/papers/ldow2012-inv-paper-1.pdf) and the spec is more mature.
 So, between those two the choice was clear: **RDFa**.
 * Even though [Google seems to prefer JSON-LD these days](https://developers.google.com/search/docs/guides/sd-policies), they still support RDFa and microdata.
 JSON-LD is more akin to classic `<meta>` tags - i.e. a blob of structured metadata that doesn't necessarily match content on the page that is visible to users.
 RDFa on the other hand lets you _augment_ and/or _reuse_ your existing page content and make it machine-friendly.
 Given our desire to keep things lean and DRY, RDFa felt like a better fit.
     * Note that JSON-LD and RDFa can technically co-exist.
-So, if we find ourselves adding substantial amounts of "hidden" metadata, it might be better expressed as JSON-LD than RDFa properties in `<meta>` and `<link>` tags.
+So, if we find ourselves adding substantial amounts of "hidden" metadata, it might be better expressed as JSON-LD rather than RDFa properties in `<meta>` and `<link>` tags.

 ### Resoure URIs

 Some of the resources we describe are referenced by others or in multiple places.
 In those cases, we assign them a URI.
 Note that there is no requirement for these URIs to be locatable - i.e. for them to be URLs.
 Sometimes they might, but oftentimes they won't.
 Especially if they are purely to identify a real world thing (e.g. an office or a person) or an abstract concept (e.g. an organisation).

 To avoid clashes with "normal" URLs, all these Buildit URIs should be prefixed with `https://buildit.wiprodigital.com/thing/`.
+Conversely, actual pages of our website must never have URLs that begin with that path.
 Furthermore, developers are encouraged to list URIs below as they add them.
 That way, future developers have visibility of what's already available and can re-use rather than re-invent.

 * **`https://buildit.wiprodigital.com/thing/buildit-org`**: Identifies a Buildit organisation.
 * **`https://buildit.wiprodigital.com/thing/studio/[xx]/[city]`**: Identifies a Buildit studio's physical place.